-- 9.1 The dispute application must: - a) be in writing or verbally communicated to Lifetime Care; - b) include a clear statement that there is disagreement with the assessment or aspects of the assessment; and - c) include reasons why there is disagreement with Lifetime Care's decision.
-If a treatment or service has not been approved by Lifetime Care and is the subject of the dispute, the participant must clearly outline the reasons as to why they consider the request is reasonable and necessary with reference to any other relevant information. - 9.2 If the participant does not provide the above information, then Lifetime Care may request that the participant provide the information to Lifetime Care before the request is referred for assessment. - 9.3 Lifetime Care is to send a written acknowledgement of the application to the participant within 5 working days of receiving the dispute application. - 9.4 A dispute application does not change or affect the existing assessment of the participant's treatment and care needs, as documented in the certificate, until or unless a further certificate is issued, whether following determination of the dispute or otherwise.
+- 9.1 An application for a referral of a dispute must: - a) be in writing (letter or email) or verbally communicated to Lifetime Care in person or by telephone; - b) include a clear statement that there is disagreement with the assessment or aspects of the assessment; and - c) include reasons why there is disagreement with Lifetime Care's decision.
+If a treatment or service has not been approved by Lifetime Care and is the subject of the dispute, the

+- participant must clearly outline the reasons as to why they consider the request is reasonable and necessary with reference to any other relevant information. - 9.2 If the participant does not provide the above information, then Lifetime Care may request that the participant provide the information to Lifetime Care before the request is referred for assessment. - 9.3 Lifetime Care is to send a written acknowledgement of the application to the participant within 5 working days of receipt.

+Application for referral of a dispute and the existing assessment of treatment and care needs

+9.4 A dispute application does not change or affect the existing assessment of the participant's treatment and care needs, as documented in the certificate, until or unless a further certificate is issued, whether following determination of the dispute or otherwise.
 A dispute application does not operate to delay or prevent Lifetime Care, or a service provider, implementing the certificate as to Lifetime Care's assessment of the participant's treatment and care needs that is the subject of the dispute application.